Virginia City Hybrid Energy Center: Expected

-Actual Impact and Pollution Production
+Actual

 Virginia City Hybrid Energy Center has been issued notice of violations for carbon monoxide, particulate matter, and sulfur dioxide.
 Carbon monoxide emissions during 2012 and early 2013 had three events for one CFB Unit and another three events for a second CFB Unit.
 Excess emission was at 49.58% for Unit 1 and 72.22% for Unit 2.
 These resulted from issues with the startup process.
 CFB Unit 1 had two events in 2013 with excess Sulfur Dioxide emissions as a result of fuel problems; the second one was caused by more fuel being fed than normal.
 CFB Unit 2 had one Sulfur Dioxide excess emissions citation from an issue during the shut down process.

 The use of coal gob has removed hazardous waste sites from 1907, the Hurricane Creek gob pile, which put the Clinch River at risk.
 This has allowed for a process removing over a century's worth of waste piles at risk of polluting the Clinch River and other water sources.
 Around 1.5 million tons were removed from around the stream.
 Between 2012 and 2014, 1.1 million tons of gob were used as fuel.
 Waste produced by the plant consists of fly ash and coal ash which are stored in the Curley Hollow CCR Landfill with a collection system to prevent leaching.
 During 2012, the facility was able to capture around 95% of the sulfur dioxide produced.
 Satellite Aerosol Data comparing VCHEC to another plant showed the same temporal changes in aerosol and nitrogen dioxide before and after VCHEC opened, but there was a clear change in maximum values after VCHEC began production, meaning the amount of emissions were happening at the same time as the other plant, but more was being emitted after VCHEC's construction.